30 BEAUTIFUL Banff Lakes You Have To Visit

 Bow Lake

-Bow Lake is another stunner that’s a brilliant aquamarine color on a summer day.
-The scale of the lake is impressive as it’s one of the largest in the park, and the giant mountains surrounding the lake humble visitors with scale.
-It makes an excellent place for a nice picnic, canoe, or you can hike to incredible Bow Glacier Falls, one of our favorite waterfalls in Alberta.
+Bow Lake is another stunner, a brilliant aquamarine color on a summer day.
+Its scale is impressive, as it’s one of the largest in the park, and the giant mountains surrounding it humble visitors with their scale.
+It makes an excellent place for a nice picnic or paddle (if you have your own watercraft), or you can hike to incredible Bow Glacier Falls, one of our favorite waterfalls in Alberta.

 Bow Lake in winter

-From the shore, you have terrific views of the Bow Glacier that feeds the lake in the summer months and is the source of the Bow River.
-That same river serves as a notable feature throughout much of the park moving through Banff and onto Calgary before ending in Southern Alberta as it joins the Saskatchewan River.
+From the shore, you have terrific views of the Bow Glacier, which feeds the lake in the summer months and is the source of the Bow River.
+That same river serves as a notable feature throughout much of the park, moving through Banff and onto Calgary before ending in Southern Alberta, where it joins the Saskatchewan River.

 Lake Minnewanka